discoproject/disco/doc/start/tutorial.rst

 you don't happen to have a suitable file at hand, you can download one from `here <http://discoproject.org/media/text/bigfile.txt>`_.

-Some steps are executed slightly differently on a local cluster (or on a single machine) and Amazon EC2.
-In these cases, you can find separate instructions for the two environments.
-Follow the one that applies to your case.
-Note that if you run the steps on the master node of your EC2 cluster, in contrast to a remote machine that communicates with the master node, you can follow the instructions for local clusters.

 1. Prepare input data
 ---------------------